-“There is no “magic” or set number of factors that “makes” the worker an employee or an independent contractor, and no one factor stands alone in making this determination.
-Also, factors which are relevant in one situation may not be relevant in another”.
+“There is no 'magic' or set number of factors that 'makes' the worker an employee or an independent contractor, and no one factor stands alone in making this determination.
+Also, factors that are relevant in one situation may not be relevant in another”.

-- Fines and Back Pay: If the Department of Labor (DOL) determines that misclassification was unintentional, an employer may be responsible for:
+- Fines and Back Pay: If the Department of Labor (DOL) determines that misclassification was unintentional, an employer may be hit with:

 - $50 for each unfiled W-2

 - 1.5% of the worker’s wages, with interest